Responsible Staff Member

 Note: Assessors will not consider material that exceeds the specified limits or is not on the list of accepted formats.

 Applications are reviewed for completeness and eligibility.
-Following this, a Peer Assessment Committee (PAC) will make purchase recommendations based the following factors:
+Following this, a PAC will make purchase recommendations based the following factors:

 • the quality of the work as evidenced by the support material provided